-For 2015, over 70% of our President and CEO's target compensation was "at risk."
+For 2017, approximately 75 percent of our President and CEO's target compensation was "at risk."
 We seek to establish performance metrics for incentive compensation that reward our executive officers for achieving objectives that align with our shareholders' interests, and we use both operational and financial metrics for our incentive compensation.
 Our long-term incentive metrics are measures of the creation of shareholder value, rewarding appreciation in stock price and total shareholder return.
 Because of the diversity of our performance metrics, our executive officers' annual compensation can vary considerably depending on our actual performance in any period.
-For 2015, we used the following metrics:
+For 2017, we used the following metrics:

-Short-term Incentive (One Year)

-Long-term Incentive (Three Year)
+Short-Term Incentive (One-Year)

+Long-Term Incentive (Three-Year)